mmsquare/pmbbGPT/README.md

 ## Security & Privacy

-- **API Key Security**: Your Fireworks AI API key is stored locally in your browser and never sent to our servers
+- **Server-side API calls**: Your Fireworks AI API key is stored securely on Netlify
-- **Client-side Processing**: All API calls are made directly from your browser to Fireworks AI
+- **No client-side exposure**: API key never leaves the server
-- **No Server Storage**: We don't store any of your conversations or API keys
+- **User-friendly**: No setup required for end users

 ## API Usage